JerryLMJ/LMJDropdownMenu/README.en.md

 ## Support what kinds of scenarios to use
+- The 3.0.0_beta version already supports a variety of scenarios, including navigation bars, storyboards, UITableViewCell, etc., and displays normally regardless of whether the superview space is sufficient or not.
-- ⚠️Make sure that the parent view that USES this control has enough space to display the control's drop-down list
+- ⚠️If you are using the 2.x.x version, make sure that the superview that USES this control has enough space to display a drop-down list of controls.

 ## Usage
  * Use cocoapods:
 `pod 'LMJDropdownMenu'`